kainage/selected_links/README.md

 [![Build Status](https://travis-ci.org/kainage/selected_links.png)](https://travis-ci.org/kainage/selected_links)

-Adds a link helper to ActionView::Base to that adds a class of _active_ to the link when matched to a pattern, usually a url.
+Adds a link helper to ActionView::Base.
+This helper adds a class of _active_ to the link when matched to a pattern, usually a url.

 ## Installation